When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 When this happens, scleral lenses can be a better option.
-At Specialty Contact Lens Center At Optical Images, we help patients from the Seattle, Washington area enjoy exceptional vision with scleral lenses.
+At The Specialty Contact Lens Center At Optical Images Scleral Lens and Keratoconus Center, we help patients throughout Washington.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.

 Gas permeable contacts are lenses which are made from hard plastic materials.
 They’re called ‘permeable’ because they allow oxygen to pass through and reach the front of your eye for a more breathable feel.

 Unlike soft lenses, GP lenses don’t contain any water.
 Because of this, many patients find that their GP contacts dehydrate less often.
 They’re also more durable because the firm materials make it hard for the lenses to tear.